solo-io/supergloo/docs/content/guides/federate_identity.md

 -----END CERTIFICATE-----
 {{< /highlight >}}

-Run the same thing in the `remote-cluster-context` and explore the output and compare.
-For the `reviews` service running in the `remote-cluster-context` cluster, we have to use `deploy/reviews-v3` as `reviews-v1` which we used in the previous command doesn't exist on that cluster:
+Run the same thing in the `remote-cluster` and explore the output and compare.
+For the `reviews` service running in the `remote-cluster` cluster, we have to use `deploy/reviews-v3` as `reviews-v1` which we used in the previous command doesn't exist on that cluster:

 ```shell